gjcooper/lspy/lspy/background/01_01-intro.md

 >*Why do you do statistics?
 Why don't scientists just use **common sense?***

 It's a naive question in some ways, but most good questions are.
-There's a lot of good answers to it,^[Including the suggestion that common sense is in short supply among scientists.] but for my money, the best answer is a really simple one: we don't trust ourselves enough.
+There's a lot of good answers to it,[^sense] but for my money, the best answer is a really simple one: we don't trust ourselves enough.
 We worry that we're human, and susceptible to all of the biases, temptations and frailties that humans suffer from.
 Much of statistics is basically a safeguard.
 Using "common sense" to evaluate evidence means trusting gut instincts, relying on verbal arguments and on using the raw power of human reason to come up with the right answer.
 Most scientists don't think this approach is likely to work.

 In fact, come to think of it, this sounds a lot like a psychological question to me, and since I do work in a psychology department, it seems like a good idea to dig a little deeper here.
 Is it really plausible to think that this "common sense" approach is very trustworthy?
 Verbal arguments have to be constructed in language, and all languages have biases -- some things are harder to say than others, and not necessarily because they're false (e.g., quantum electrodynamics is a good theory, but hard to explain in words).
 The instincts of our "gut" aren't designed to solve scientific problems, they're designed to handle day to day inferences -- and given that biological evolution is slower than cultural change, we should say that they're designed to solve the day to day problems for a *different world* than the one we live in.
 Most fundamentally, reasoning sensibly requires people to engage in "induction", making wise guesses and going beyond the immediate evidence of the senses to make generalisations about the world.
 If you think that you can do that without being influenced by various distractors, well, I have a bridge in Brooklyn I'd like to sell you.
 Heck, as the next section shows, we can't even solve "deductive" problems (ones where no guessing is required) without being influenced by our pre-existing biases.